Yvonta/kickstart/README.md

 ## Compilation Instructions

-Ensure you save the source code into a file named `kickstart.c` before running the compilation commands below[cite: 1].
+Ensure you save the source code into a file named `kickstart.c` before running the compilation commands below.

 ### macOS